mufaddalnaya/GithubRepo/README.md

 # GithubRepo
-App to get the most popular repository of any organisation and its best contributors This application is create in Java 8 and it is a Maven Spring Boot Project.
+App to get the most popular repository of any organisation and its best contributors This application uses Java 8 and it is a Maven Spring Boot Project.
 To Run this Project Locally on your system you can either run the command :
 ./mvnw spring-boot:run or open the project on Jetbrains Intellij and run the <a href="https://github.com/mufaddalnaya/GithubRepo/blob/master/src/main/java/com/almabase/GithubRepo/GithubRepoApplication.java">GithubRepoApplication.java</a> file.
 <br>